facebook/hhvm/hphp/hack/doc/HIPs/contexts_and_coeffects.md

 }
 ```

 This code should not typecheck!
-The `sum` function has no capabilities, but what are the capabily requirements of the call to `next`?
+The `sum` function has no capabilities, but what are the capability requirements of the call to `next`?

 ### Solution